marko1993/TinderClone/README.md

-This is a simple Tiner clone application, written in Swift.
-It uses RxSwift and is written in MVVM architecture.
+This is a simple Tinder clone application, written in Swift.
+It uses Swinject for dependency injection and is written in MVVM architecture with coordinator pattern.